ryanlong1004/blitzcrank_discord_bot_v2/create_token.md

 Scroll down a bit further below Priviligues Gateway Intents:

-Enable:

-Presence Intent

-Server Members Intent

-Message Content Intent
+Enable the following intents: Presence Intent, Server Members Intent and Message Content Intent

 Click on "Reset Token" and get a new token.